Arca/Documentation

 bash

-arca admin realms --output table
+arca admin venue-health summary --output json